yepher/eeroMonitor/README.md

 TODO:

-* Dump monitor info out console
+- [x] Dump monitor info out console
+- [ ] Dump Network details
+- [ ] Expose SNMP traps
-* Sanitize the API samples so they can be put in this repo
+- [ ] Sanitize the API samples so they can be put in this repo
-* Create a Postman collection for accessing Eero more easily
+- [ ] Create a Postman collection for accessing Eero more easily

 ## Eero Monitor